 CAREER LONG PROFESSIONAL LEARNING

 We value the views and advice our key stakeholders can offer the Into Film programme.
-We support two core groups, our Youth Advisory Council and Education Ambassadors who each meet three times a year.
+We support two core groups, our Education Ambassadors and Youth Advisory Council who each meet three times a year, as well as taking part other advocacy work and opportunities throighout the year.